skanderboudawara/bac-data-analysis/readme.md

 ## Context:
-**24 June 2022** is the results day of the most awaited exam, "The Tunisian baccalaureate."
+🗓️ 24 June 2022 is the results day of the most awaited exam, "The Tunisian baccalaureate."
 The "Bac" is considered one of the most crucial steps to finishing high school and starting the university curriculum.
 I wanted to focus on the data presented over the last ten years and try to have some conclusion and why not confirm or deny my personal bias. ( this study is for personal fun and not intended for other use)

-At first, I thought it would be a piece of cake, and as Tunisia proclaims under the project "Digital Tunisia," I would easily find the data, and in one run, I will have my visualizations.
+🤔 At first, I thought it would be a piece of cake, and as Tunisia proclaims under the project "Digital Tunisia," I would easily find the data, and in one run, I will have my visualizations.
 However, these are the issues I encountered:

-- The data are not available on the official government website.
+- The data are not available on the official government website. 🕵️‍♂️
-- Some data are available on the Facebook page of the Ministry of Education but not always in the same format.
+- Some data are available on the Facebook page of the Ministry of Education but not always in the same format. 🔎
-- Some data are available on local newspapers and radio and are painful to find & parse (Yeah, sometimes I listened to an entire archived radio cast to extract one or two values)
+- Some data are available on local newspapers and radio and are painful to find & parse (Yeah, sometimes I listened to an entire archived radio cast to extract one or two values)📻

-I decided then to manually fill the data needed for my analysis through Google Sheets ( Spreadsheet link ) and try my best to avoid any mistype (even though the risk is still high).
+💻 I decided then to manually fill the data needed for my analysis through Google Sheets ( Spreadsheet link ) and try my best to avoid any mistype (even though the risk is still high).📝

 <u><b>The scope of my analysis:</b></u>

 - Period: from 2010 - 2022
 - High School: Public & Private
 - Number of registered pupils for the exam (Public & Private)